Marriage and life partnership: The financial implications

 Happy couple

+Every year some 41,000 couples in Switzerland answer "I do" to the question of marriage.
 The decision on whether to get married is primarily made on an emotional level.
-However, there are certain financial and legal consequences that Nina, Tom and others in their situation should give thought to.
+However, there are certain financial and legal consequences that are worth considering:

-First pillar: Old-age and survivors' insurance (AHV)
+1st pillar: old-age and survivors' insurance (AHV)

 Download Information sheet